- You are here:

 Safety

-Berenty Private Reserve is one of the most popular destinations in the country and is very safe to visit in our opinion.
-On an organized safari your guide will look out for your safety.
-If you’re on a self-drive trip around the country and visiting towns and cities, normal safety precautions should be maintained.
+Berenty Private Reserve is a very popular destination and safe to visit in our opinion, especially if you’re on an organized safari.
+However, banditry has made some roads in southern Madagascar unsafe, so it’s best to fly to Taolagnaro (Fort Dauphin) and drive from there.
+If you’re on a self-drive trip around the country and visiting towns and cities, normal safety measures should be taken.
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-For current information about safety in Madagascar, it is worth checking the government travel advisories (see the ‘Safety & Security – Madagascar’ link below).
+For current information about safety in Madagascar, check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).

 Malaria & Vaccinations

-It is recommended to visit your doctor or travel clinic before coming to Madagascar.
-You will probably be advised to have some vaccinations and it is good to get the latest advice on malaria medication.
-Malaria is a concern in the country and aside from taking antimalarials, it is recommended to use mosquito repellent (those containing DEET are best) and to cover up in the evening to avoid getting bitten.
-The risk is highest in the Wet season after rain.
+Visit your doctor or travel clinic before coming to Madagascar for advice on vaccinations and malaria medication.
+Malaria is a concern throughout the country.
+In addition to taking antimalarials, you should use mosquito repellent (those containing DEET are most effective) and cover up in the evening to avoid getting bitten.
+The risk is highest in the Wet season (November to April) after rain.

 Wildlife Viewing